• Skip to primary navigation

 Foundation for Safety and Compliance

-Accurate technical manuals, drawings, and procedures ensure personnel can respond correctly to emergencies, perform maintenance, and operate complex systems like propulsion, fire suppression, and drilling equipment.
+Technical documentation provides crews, engineers, and managers with precise guidance for equipment, procedures, and maintenance across every system on a vessel or offshore installation.
+Accurate technical manuals, drawings, and procedures ensure personnel can respond correctly to emergencies, perform maintenance, and operate complex systems including propulsion, fire suppression, and drilling equipment.
+When that documentation is missing, outdated, or inaccessible, the consequences range from procedural error to catastrophic failure.

-Regulations such as SOLAS, IMO guidelines, and classification society rules mandate comprehensive documentation for vessels and offshore installations, with deficiencies often cited in port state control inspections.
+Regulations including SOLAS, IMO guidelines, and classification society rules mandate comprehensive documentation for vessels and offshore installations.
+Deficiencies in this area are among the most commonly cited findings in port state control inspections.
+Proper records also mitigate liability, support incident investigations, and demonstrate the due diligence that auditors, flag states, and insurers expect to see.

 Enabling Operational Efficiency